IPadOS 16: Lock screen

-The Lock Screen has a new font and displays the date above the time to match iOS 16, but lacks the new customization features.
+The date and time on the lock screen have bold text and display the date above the time to match iOS 16, but lacks the customization features, which were later added in iPadOS 17.

 Passkeys

-iPads will now be able to sign into websites that implement WebAuthn using just the user’s passcode or biometrics.
+iPads are able to sign into websites that implement WebAuthn using just the user’s passcode or biometrics.

 Stage Manager

 On iPads with Apple A12X Bionic, Apple A12Z Bionic, Apple M1 and Apple M2 processors, Stage Manager displays up to four apps at a time in adjustable windows.
 In addition, on iPads with Apple M1 and later, external displays are now driven using Stage Manager instead of screen mirroring, enabling display scaling on external displays.

 Display scaling mode

 On iPads with Apple M1 processors and later, and iPad Pro 11-inch with Apple A12X Bionic and A12Z Bionic processors, Display scaling mode allows more view space in apps by increasing the pixel density of the display.

 Reference Mode

 On the iPad Pro 12.9-inch (5th generation) and (6th generation) with Liquid Retina XDR display, the iPad can be used in "Reference Mode" for color-graded work.
 This extends to Sidecar, as long as the Mac being connected to has Apple Silicon.